It Does Get Better

 This past Monday, it started to snow here in Chicagoland.
 I had to go to the pharmacy to pick up a prescription.
 Driving through a residential area, I noticed that the snow was starting to stick and it looked like Christmas.

 All of a sudden, I felt this surge of excitement, looking at the snow and thinking about the upcoming holidays.
 I felt a little joyful.
 I felt a little hope.
 I felt like a heavy burden had been lifted from me.

-greatly, and I didn't trust the feelings.
+It surprised me greatly, and I didn't trust the feelings.
 However, I slept straight through Monday night...first time in decades!
 Tuesday morning, I woke up without that dread feeling.
 It just felt normal.
 I didn't agonize about how I was going to fill up the time.
 I just started doing things.
 Not working felt normal.
 Slept straight through Tuesday night.
 Woke up yesterday feeling good.